nadi-stuti/gyan-pravah/docs/guide/15-development-guide.md

 ## 🚀 Getting Started

+**Note:** As of v2.3, the codebase has been significantly simplified.
+This guide reflects the streamlined architecture with server components, minimal client state, and straightforward implementations.

 This guide will help you become proficient in developing and maintaining the Gyan Pravah Next.js application.

 ## 📋 Prerequisites